Inquests and Fatal Accident Claims

 - When does the Coroner first become involved?

 If a death has been in unexpected or suspicious circumstances the case may be referred to a Coroner.
-Referral to a Coroner can be made by relatives of the deceased, a medical practitioner, a police officer etc. The family are usually told that this has been done but in fact there is no legal requirement to tell the family.
+Referral to a Coroner can be made by relatives of the deceased, a medical practitioner, a police officer etc. The family are usually told that this has been done but in fact there is no legal requirement to tell the family, and the family have no choice on whether an inquest is held.

 - When can a Coroner order that a post mortem takes place?

 A post mortem is a detailed medical examination by a Consultant Pathologist which will help to establish the reason why the person dies.
-Most large hospitals employ pathologists who can do this type of work.
+Most large hospitals employ pathologists who carry out post mortems.

 Relatives always have to be told by the Coroner is there is to be a post mortem.
 The family also have to be told when the post mortem will take place.
 In very suspicious deaths sometimes the family will want to instruct an Independent Pathologist to carry out an independent post mortem at the same time as the Pathologist appointed by the Coroner carries out his examination.